 Suggestions: either increase the precision during import/export (not sure where it get's lost).
 Or add a "number of decimals" field to the user frontend so that s/he may decide.

-#1 Updated by Markus Neteler almost 12 years ago
+#1 Updated by Markus Neteler about 12 years ago

 - Resolution set to invalid